up42/docs/source/going-further/restricted-blocks-tutorial.rst

 Step 2: Requesting access
 +++++++++++++++++++++++++

-Once you select the save the workflow and go to configuring the job a popup appears.
+Once you save the workflow and go to configuring the job a popup appears.

 .. figure:: _assets/restricted_block_access_modal_window-opt.png
    :align: center